Virginia Literacy Act Implementation - Community Corner

 Learning Walks | Administrators, Reading Specialists, and Instructional Specialists | Quarterly |

-VALLSS | Classroom Teachers and Reading Specialists | Fall, Winter, and Spring |
+VALLSS (K-3) | Classroom Teachers and Reading Specialists | Fall, Mid-Year, and Spring |

-Surveys – Analysis of Implementation | Contracted Resource-Plan Forward | Beginning, Mid, & End of Year |
+Surveys – Analysis of Implementation | Contracted Resource-Plan Forward | Beginning, Mid, & End of Year 24-25 SY |

-VDOE Updates of VLA, Literacy Team PLC, On-going Literacy Updates for staff | Director of Elementary Education, Literacy Support Specialist, Instructional Specialist, Reading Specialists | Monthly |
+VDOE Updates of VLA, Literacy Team PLC, Ongoing Literacy Updates for staff | Director of Elementary Education, Literacy Support Specialist, Instructional Specialist, Reading Specialists | Monthly |

-Directions: Complete the chart including information regarding parent and community engagement.
+Directions: Complete the chart, including information regarding parent and community engagement.

 Timeline | Parent/Family Engagement Plan |

-September/October |
+September/October annually |

 |

-October/November |
+October/November annually |

 |

-April/May |
+April/May annually |

 *If a student is referred to attend summer school, the family will be contacted by May 1. |

-Describe your plan to build successful school, parent, caregiver, and community partnerships especially in relation to literacy development.
+Describe your plan to build successful school, parent, caregiver, and community partnerships, especially in relation to literacy development.

 Fall 2024: